 Panic attacks usually occur because of fear or worry of impending doom or loss of control.
 Unlike anxiety attacks, panic attacks have no apparent trigger and often happen randomly, whereas anxiety attacks become triggered by a thought, overstimulation, a memory, etc. Panic attacks only last a few minutes, whereas anxiety attacks can last longer.

 Those who have experienced panic attacks have compared it to feeling like a heart attack.
 Panic attacks can be a scary experience, especially if you have never had one.
 Panic attacks can be devastating both physically and mentally.
-During a panic attack, the person often feels crippling fear to the point that their mind gets stuck in that place until they can calm down.
+During a panic attack, the person often feels crippling fear to the point that their mind gets stuck in that place until they are able to calm down.

 Imagine yourself going down a rabbit hole of everything that scares you and every worst-case scenario that can happen in your life and playing through all those things simultaneously.
 Now couple that with the physical symptom of not being able to catch your breath, almost like you are drowning- this is how a panic attack can feel.
 So how do you support someone going through this without physically being there?